A. http://www.ke5fx.com/gpib/setup.exe will always point to the latest version.

 A. The instruments that are specifically named on the Acquire menu in SSM are those that can't be autodetected with an ID? query.
 As a result, you must select the correct "instrument mode" in the Acquire menu before you select the address of the instrument itself.

 The HP 856x/859x portables and 856xB benchtops don't have that problem, so you just need to tell SSM to start acquiring data from the correct address.
 But if you had one of the 1970s-era 8566A/8567A/8568A behemoths, you would need to select the corresponding option first.
-The same is true if you have a (much) newer SCPI-compatible model -- they use a different ID query (*IDN?), so they also need a separate entry on the Acquire menu or command line.
+The same is true if you have a (much) newer SCPI-compatible model -- they use a different ID query (*IDN?), so they also need a separate entry on the Acquire menu or a -scpi argument on the command line.

 A. In both SSM and SATRACE, some resampling operations can look better than others, or yield more-accurate results.
 SSM trace records are 640 points wide by default, unless the Points menu or -n: command-line option has been used.
 Consequently, if you are acquiring data from an HP 8560A/B/E-series portable spectrum analyzer, SSM has to resample the 601-point traces to 640 destination points.
 In such a case, the analyzer's default ("rosenfell") video detector output can yield gaps or nulls at 16-pixel intervals due to aliasing effects.
 This is not usually harmful when observing CW signals, but if your observed traces contain significant amounts of noise, it's a good idea to select sample or peak detection on the analyzer to avoid these artifacts.